DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/apply-june-2019/review-and-submit.md

 ---
 title: Review and submit
-description: See what you’ve entered, interview preferences and submission
+description: See what you’ve entered, interview preferences and submission.
 ---

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [